 - Daffodils for March – Giving live daffodils planted inside a basket to March birthday celebrants will make sure that the flowers will live up to two weeks or longer.

-- Daisies for April – If you want your Shasta or gerbera daisy gift last longer, cut the lowest part of its stem diagonally before it into water.
+- Daisies for April – If you want your Shasta or gerbera daisy gift last longer, cut the lowest part of its stem diagonally before it into the water.
 Your loved ones celebrating their birthdays in this month will greatly appreciate it.

 - Lily of the Valley for May – Aside from being a favorite of nobles and royalties, this Biblical flower is also a symbol of beauty and purity.
 Its springtime fragrance also makes it a perfect gift for birthday celebrants on this month.